 Jeannine leaves behind her son and daughter-in-law, Richard and Karen; grandchildren: Rochelle (Kelly) Crane, Richfield; Elizabeth (Kent) Hulet, Seattle, WA; Nicole (Kevin) Jeffs, Springville; Melanie (Colton) Douglas, Ephraim; Kristin (Andrew) Briggs, Houston, TX; Lisa (Joshua) Thomas, Roy; and Michael Chamberlain, Seattle, WA; together with 26 great- grandchildren.
 Jeannine is also survived by her sister, Nadean Houston; brother, Dee Whittaker; and sisters-in-law: Ramona Hafen and Sylvia Chamberlain.
 Predeceased sisters and brothers include: Athene, Arthea, Howard, Kelton; and three brothers who died in infancy: Stanford and twins Boyd and Bryce.

 Funeral services shall be held on Saturday, November 23, 2019 at 12:00 Noon in the 9th Ward Chapel, 159 North 400 West, Richfield, Utah, with visitation prior thereto from 10:00 a.m. to 11:30 a.m.
 Interment shall be in the Richfield Cemetery.
 Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
 Online guestbook at www.maglebymortuary.com

-To send flowers to Jeannine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeannine (Whittaker) Chamberlain, please visit our floral store.